t1-tracey/sky-python-transcriber-2/README.md

 1. Click the green <kbd>Clone or Download</kbd> button in the top right, and then Download ZIP.

-2. Save the folder to your Desktop and rename it.
+2. Save the folder to a location such as your Desktop and rename it.
 For the next command, I have the file saved on my Desktop and I've renamed the folder to `sky-transcriber`.

-Open a Terminal and type:
+Open a Terminal and change directory to where the folder is — here I would type:

 ```
 cd Desktop/sky-transcriber